Godzilla: The Planet Eater: Release

+Theatrical and streaming

 Godzilla: The Planet Eater premiered as the closing film at the Tokyo International Film Festival on November 3, 2018, and was given a theatrical release in Japan on November 9, 2018.
-It grossed $1.5 million.
+Released in 158 Japanese theaters, the film opened at sixth place at the box office and grossed ¥100 million in its first three days, finishing with a cume of $1.5 million.
 The film was released worldwide on Netflix on January 9, 2019.

-Critical reception
+Critical response

+The film received negative reviews upon its release.
 Joshua Meyer from /Film stated "Rather than revert to a big dumb monster movie, The Planet Eater is able to balance its kaiju action with life-and-death concerns while wrapping up threads of character drama woven through the trilogy as a whole.
 The movie plays with rich themes that might leave you thinking (or scratching your head) as you wait for the post-credits scene."
 Naoya Fujita from IGN gave the film a rating of 8.0.
 Fujita felt that getting through Part 1 and Part 2 was a "chore" but felt that Part 3 gave a "strong, more emotional payoff", stating, "While it took awhile to get there, the animated Godzilla trilogy ends with a fascinating chapter that – while unexpected – is worthy of the franchise."
 Patrick Galvan from Syfy Wire called the film the "best of the three movies", praising the film's expansion on its ideas rather than abandoning them like the previous two films but felt that it still didn't redeem the trilogy, stating the film "has a few things going for it that its two predecessors lacked, but it nonetheless fails — just as they did — to rise above the wall of mediocrity which has rendered this three-film saga the single dullest stretch in the history of the Godzilla franchise to date."